andr-ch/recipe-page/README-template.md

     margin-left: 54px;
 }

-3. Applying a combination of position: relative and position: absolute and other styles to achieve a layout similar to the reference image for different sections of the project:
+3. Applying a combination of position: relative and display: flex and other styles to achieve a layout similar to the reference image for different sections of the project:
 a. the main page:
-.main-page {
+body {
-    background-color:hsl(0, 0%, 100%);
+    background-color: #f6e3d1;
+    display: flex;
+    place-content: center;
-    border-radius: 10px;
+    margin: 10px;
-    position: absolute;
-    left: 540px;
-    top: 29px;
-    width: 40rem;
 }

 b.footer: